microtrain/bootcamp/04-ServersAndTheInternet/01-URL.md

 ## Exercise - Analyze a Server Response with DevTools

-Make sure your browser is in focus by cliking anywhere on the screen the open Chrome DevTools by pressing [f12], this will open a dev panel.
+Make sure your browser is in focus by clicking anywhere on the screen the open Chrome DevTools by pressing [f12], this will open a dev panel.

 Find and click on the Network tab and paste the following URL into the address bar [https://www.google.com/search?q=anatomy+of+a+URI#jump](https://www.google.com/search?q=anatomy+of+a+URI).